Feldspar/raw-feldspar/README.md

 The best way to learn how to use RAW-Feldspar at the moment is to look through the [examples](examples/).
 We suggest going through the files named "TutN_..." in ascending order.
 The files are well-documented.

+The easiest way for users of `cabal` to get access to the examples is to run

+    cabal unpack raw-feldspar

 There is also some guidance in the [Haddock documentation](http://hackage.haskell.org/package/raw-feldspar).

 The vector library is central to programming in Feldspar.
 Its general operation is explained in the [Haddock documentation](http://hackage.haskell.org/package/raw-feldspar/docs/Feldspar-Data-Vector.html), and many [examples](examples/) are using vectors.